copilot-emacs/copilot.el/README.md

 default from the server (its designated chat default, or an `auto` model) rather than leaving the model unset, which some servers answer with an empty reply.

+### Public code references

+Copilot can detect when a suggestion closely matches public code.
+When `copilot-show-code-citations` is non-nil (the default), such matches are announced in the echo area and collected, with their licenses and reference URLs, in a buffer you can open with `M-x copilot-list-code-citations`.
+Set the option to `nil` to turn the feature off, including the underlying server traffic.

 ## Reporting Bugs